capelaum/Be-The-Hero/README.md

 yarn start
 ```
 Go to <a href="https://localhost:3000" title="port 3000" target="_blank">Be The Hero</a>
-To see the aplication on port 3000.
+to see the aplication on port 3000.
 <br>

 ## :iphone: Mobile version

-Be the hero and help some ONG
+Be the hero and help some ONG.

 First run the <b>backend</b>,
 then run the mobile version following these steps: